BarshisLab/barshislab.github.io/_posts/2020-5-27-Porites_mapping_Radice.md

 - use Illumina adapter sequence list (for specific sequencer) to find “index” adapter sequences
 - for this project, TruSeq (Index 1-27) was used

-Secure copy adapter list file from local machine to folder in the cluster
+Secure copy adapter list file from local machine to folder in the cluster.

 ----------------------------------------------------------------------------------------------
 ## adapter trimming-clipping-quality filtering for all files
 can do this in separate batches

-/cm/shared/courses/dbarshis/15AdvBioinf/scripts/
+> /cm/shared/courses/dbarshis/15AdvBioinf/scripts/
 Trimclipfilterstatsbatch_advbioinf.py

 ```